kyverno/chainsaw/website/docs/operations/script.md

     spec:
       try:
       # ...
-      - command:
+      - script:
+          content: |
-          entrypoint: echo
+            echo "hello chainsaw"
-          args:
-          - hello chainsaw
       # ...
     ```

 ## Operation check

-Below is an example of using an [operation check](./check.md#command).
+Below is an example of using an [operation check](./check.md#script).

 !!! example "With check"

     ```yaml
     # ...
-    - command:
+    - script:
+        content: |
-        entrypoint: echo
+          echo "hello chainsaw"
-        args:
-        - hello chainsaw
         check:
           # an error is expected, this will:
           # - succeed if the operation failed